frankiejarrett/woocommerce-product-fallbacks/readme.txt

 WC requires at least: 2.1.0
 WC tested up to: 2.3.8

-Automatically display another product in place of an out-of-stock product.
+Prevent out-of-stock products from taking up important real estate on your site.

 == Description ==

+The WooCommerce Product Fallbacks plugin prevents out-of-stock from taking up space on your site by replacing them with the in-stock items you choose.

+It's the perfect solution for making sure your visitors are only seeing products that are in-stock and ready for purchase.

+ * You choose which products should be used as fallbacks for other products.
-Automatically display another product in place of an out-of-stock product.
+ * Automatically displays an in-stock product in place of an out-of-stock product.
+ * Once your original product is back in-stock the fallback will automatically stop.

 == Frequently Asked Questions ==